 Summer holidays at Smallhythe Place

+This article was created for our summer 2019 programme and is now finished.
 This summer holiday get involved at Smallhythe Place and discover new exhibitions, the history of the house and our kids craft activities on offer.
 Wander through the garden in its summer glory, or treat yourself to an evening of theatre with open-air performances and productions in our historic Barn Theatre.

 Activities for your little ones